Have you tried to search for statistics on cancer in Singapore?

 Here’s are graphs of the survival rates:

-Whether it’s a 5 or 10 years period, the survival rates for females are higher than males.
+Whether it’s a 5 or 10 year age-standardised relative survival rate, females have a higher chance of survival than males.

 Note: Although it seems that survival rates are increasing throughout the years, it might not be because of medical and technological advancements.
-Earlier detection can lead to higher survivability.
-But it can also be a mathematical bias in which it “prolongs” the survival period.
+Earlier detection can also lead to higher survivability.
+It can be a mathematical bias in which it “prolongs” the survival period.

 9) Stage 4 Cancers Have a Survival Rate of 18.6%

-Much has been said about early detection leading to an increased rate of survival.
+Much have been said about early detection leading to an increased rate of survival.

 Here’s the graph of the 5-year survival rates by stages: